imohitmayank/a_lazy_data_science_guide/docs/machine_learning/clustering.md

 ## Introduction

 - Clustering is an [unsupervised task](introduction.md#unsupervised-learning) of grouping a set of items based on item’s features where the final grouping should minimize certain cost function.
-While finding optimum grouping is NP hard, there are several algorithms that can help us find sub-optimal solutions.
+While finding optimum grouping is very hard, there are several algorithms that can help us find sub-optimal solutions.
 Also note that as the data is not labeled, the grouping could be completely different from the user’s expectation.
 Each clustering algorithm has its own internal similarity function and grouping strategy by which the clusters are formed.
-- Clustering algorithms can be grouped based on different perspectives.
-From time of application perspectie, we can have online vs offline clustering algorithms.
-From input data type perspective, we could have algorithms that consider item's features while others that considers item-item similarity matrix.
-From input parameter perspective, there are algorithms that require no of clusters as input while others do not.
+- Clustering algorithms can be categorised based on different perspectives.
+Below are some examples *(not a complete list)*,
+  - Considering time of application, we can have online *(streaming data)* vs offline *(all data present)* clustering algorithms.
+  - Considering input data type, we have algorithms that consider item's features while others that considers item-item similarity matrix.
+  - Considering input parameter, there are algorithms that require no of clusters as input while others do not.

 ## Metrics